Softball: Uniform

 Each team wears a distinctive uniform.
 The uniform may include a cap, a shirt displaying team colors and the players' number, sliding undershorts/compression shorts (optional), socks, and pants/athletic shorts.
 The team is required to have all of its members wear the same uniform.

 Caps, visors, and headbands are optional for female players, and have to be the same color.
 Caps are mandatory for male players.
 A fielder who chooses to wear a helmet or face mask is not required to wear a cap.

 Many players use "sliding shorts", otherwise known as compression shorts in other sports.
 These can be outfitted with a pouch for fitting a protective cup for male players.
 These shorts also help to protect the upper thigh when sliding into a base.
 "Sliders" may also be worn for similar protection.
 These are somewhat padded shin guards that extend usually from the ankle to the knee of the wearer and wrap all the way around the leg(s).
 They protect the shin, calf, etc. from getting bruised or damaged while sliding into home plate and make it much more comfortable to slide into the plate.
 Some male players use long, baseball-style pants.
 However, some female players now wear a shorter version of baseball pants.

 At the back of the uniform, an Arabic numeral from numbers 0 through 99 must be visible.
-Numbers such as 02 and 2 are considered identical.
+Dependent on the league and level of play, numbers such as 02 and 2 are considered identical.
 Also, on the back of the uniform's players' names are optional.

 All players are required to wear shoes.
 They may have cleats or spikes.
 The spikes must extend less than 0.75 in away from the sole.
 Rounded metal spikes are illegal, as are ones made from hard plastic or other synthetic materials.
 High school athletes are sometimes permitted to wear metal cleats, such as in Ohio.
+Most of the time players wear metal when playing at higher levels.
+This can be due to the better stability and grip they provide.

 Many recreational leagues prohibit the use of metal cleats or spikes to reduce the possible severity of injuries when a runner slides feet-first into a fielder.
 At all youth (under 15) levels, in co-ed (the official terminology for mixed teams) slow pitch, and in modified pitch, metal spikes are usually not allowed.